alexirpan/alexirpan.github.io/_posts/2023-11-25-neopoints-making-guide.markdown

 Unfortunately, knowing the price is likely manipulated doesn't mean I can do anything about it.
 The free market's a scam, but it's the only game in town.

+(July 2024 EDIT: I've since learned that although Cosmic Dome and Dome of the Deep have even drop rates, the Frost Arena does not.
+Either intentionally or unintentionally, the Frost Arena does not drop any Eo Codestones, instead dropping 2x as many Main and
+Mag codestones instead.
+I just never tested this.
+Looking at JellyNeo prices, those are the two cheapest tan and red codestones respectivly.
+So, there doesn't have to be a market manipulation conspiracy.
+Instead, the high price of Eos can be explained if most active players fight the Snowager instead of easier enemies.
+With the [change to allow infinite rerolling of Training School quests](https://www.jellyneo.net/?comments=14838), the prices of codestones should flatten, and none of this will matter.)

 # Wishing Well

 The Wishing Well is a place where you toss in Neopoints to make wishes.
 If you're lucky, your wish will be granted!